-(1) Any person who knowing, or having a reasonable opportunity of knowing, the nature thereof -
+- (1) Any person who knowing, or having a reasonable opportunity of knowing, the nature thereof - (a) - (b) publicly exhibits any disgusting object or indecent show - s.
+139 Part IV - Acts Injurious to the Public in General

-(a)

-(b) publicly exhibits any disgusting object or indecent show -

 Charge: Exhibiting obscene matter.